Alyssa Ayres: Early life and education

-Ayres earned an Artium Baccalaureus in Indian Studies in 1992 from Harvard College.
-After that, she studied at the University of Chicago, earning both a master's degree Doctorate of Philosophy in Cultural History.
+Ayres earned a B.A. in Indian studies in 1992 from Harvard College.
+After that, she studied at the University of Chicago, earning both a master's degree and a Ph.D. in cultural history.

 Career

 Ayres began her career as an interpreter for the International Committee of the Red Cross in Jammu and Kashmir in the mid-to-late 1990s, before taking a position at the Asia Society as the assistant director of South and Central Asia Policy Programs in 1998.
 From 2004 to 2007, Ayres was the deputy director of the Center for the Advanced Study of India at the University of Pennsylvania.

-In 2008, worked as a founding Director for India and South Asia at McLarty Associates, a Washington, D.C.-based foreign affairs and trade consultancy.
+In 2008, worked as a founding Director for India and South Asia at McLarty Associates, a Washington, D.C.–based foreign affairs and trade consultancy.
 In 2010, Ayres was named Deputy Assistant Secretary of State for South and Central Asian Affairs, serving under Assistant Secretary Richard Boucher.

 After leaving the State Department in 2013, Ayres joined the Council on Foreign Relations as a Senior Fellow at the Council on Foreign Relations for India, Pakistan, and Southeast Asia, where she was a vocal advocate for strong Indo-American relations.

 In February 2021, Ayres was picked as the dean of The George Washington University's Elliott School of International Affairs, following the departure of Ambassador Reuben E. Brigety II.
 Ayres is the first woman to serve as head of the institution.

+Ayres serves on the National Endowment for Democracy's board of directors.